- How To Create a Contact List

 You can create folders for your lists to keep them organized by clicking on the “Select Folder” drop-down menu and clicking “+ New Folder”.
 Note: you cannot delete or rename a folder once it’s been made.

-You can filter your lists by Broadcast and Optins, and also filter within each list.
 Filtering through lists is an effective way to find contacts that have been interacted with.
 Admins can also filter by:

 Note: It's important to remember that this will not change your summary metrics at the top of the page.

 Here are some quick definitions for some of these filters and how they work: